-Information from the child's current setting and details of the provision in place including resources/funding is discussed where a child has an Education, Health and Care Plan or they are supported through High Needs Funding.
-The LA send consultation documents out to the school in advance of the September transition.
+Information from the child's current setting and details of the provision in place including resources/funding is discussed where a child has an Education, Health and Care Plan The LA send consultation documents out to the school in advance of the September transition.

 All SEND information is passed to the SENCO who coordinates the provision for these pupils.
 The SENCO is involved with Transition Primary School pupil annual reviews which inform planning for provision and support during their secondary phase of education.
 Information on children who transfer to our school at other times of the year, is provided by their previous school and support plans disseminated to relevant staff.
 Monitoring of all children is an ongoing process which enables identification of children who require additional support or different provision.

-Pupils' Progress Managers from the Pastoral Team and curriculum staff make referrals to the Intervention / Support team through assessment information and at pupil data collection points also at these times.
+Special Educational Needs Team will make referrals to the Intervention / Support team through assessment information and at pupil data collection points also at these times.

 In preparation for September, information is disseminated out to all staff using Pen Portraits/Pupil Profiles.
 All year 7 pupils take CATS (Cognitive Ability Tests, Literacy and Numeracy Screening tests which inform the SENCO of pupils whom may need additional diagnostic testing.
 This information along with KS2 data is used to plan for any specific targeted interventions.